HB-1925

 Plain Language

-When an MA or CHIP managed care plan uses AI in utilization review, the AI must base its determination on the individual enrollee's medical history, individual clinical and nonclinical circumstances presented by the requesting provider, and other relevant clinical record information.
-Determinations must not be based solely on group-level data sets.
-This mirrors the insurer requirement in Chapter 52 but applies to Medicaid and CHIP managed care plans.
+MA/CHIP managed care plans' AI algorithms used in utilization review must base determinations on the individual enrollee's medical history, individual clinical and nonclinical circumstances presented by the requesting provider, and other relevant information in the patient's record.
+The AI may not rely solely on group data sets.
+This ensures individualized consideration of each enrollee's circumstances in AI-assisted coverage decisions.

 Statutory Text